 If your partner does decide to have a circumcision or you decide your son should be circumcised, you need to be aware there are some who oppose it.
-Some argue that it is unethical to make this decision on behalf of an infant - the same specious argument applies to vaccination.
-The prevention of future adverse medical conditions is crucial in each case.
-Some have not yet caught up with the substantial research findings in recent years attesting to the wisdom of circumcision as a highly beneficial, safe prophylactic procedure; this includes some doctors, midwives and nurses.
+Some argue that it is unethical to make this decision on behalf of an infant - even though they support vaccination of infants where the arguments are very similar.
+Some have not yet caught up with the substantial research findings in recent years attesting to the wisdom of circumcision as a highly beneficial, safe prophylactic procedure.
+This includes some doctors.

-Also, to make short term cost savings, many tax funded healthcare systems will not cover circumcision until a medical problem has arisen - contradicting their usual policy that 'prevention is better than cure'.
+Also, to make short term cost savings, many tax funded healthcare systems will not circumcise until a medical problem has arisen - contradicting their usual policy that 'prevention is better than cure'.
 In some places you may therefore have to seek help in the private sector where you will usually find a more sympathetic response.
-For details of doctors who offer circumcision, please contact the Circumcision Helpdesk.